 Graduate & Continuing Studies

-Graduate students at Delta State have a number of funding opportunities including fellowships, scholarships, loans, and Graduate Assistantships.
-Students may qualify for financial assistance through the university’s Financial Aid Office after completing the Free Application for Federal Student Aid (FAFSA).
+Graduate students at Delta State have a number of funding opportunities including, but not limited to: fellowships, scholarships, loans, and Graduate Assistantships.
+Students may qualify for financial assistance through the university’s Office of Student Financial Assistance after completing the Free Application for Federal Student Aid (FAFSA).

-Graduate Assistantships (GA) offer students the opportunity to work for Delta State.
+Graduate Assistantships (GA-ship) offer students the opportunity to work for Delta State.
 Most assistantships offer free tuition, and some pay a small monthly stipend.
-Graduate assistantships are competitive.
+GA-ships are competitive.
 These opportunities provide students an excellent chance to get experience in their chosen field while continuing their education.
-A graduate assistantship will require an application process, a minimum grade point average, and typically an interview.
-In order to be considered for a graduate assistantship, the graduate student must register with the Graduate Studies Office prior to seeking employment or being re-employed at the onset of each academic year.
+The GA-ship selection process will require an application (with attached resume), a minimum grade point average, and typically an interview.

 There are a number of additional outside funding opportunities for graduate students which can be found at the following links: